alexsave/wmft/markdown/21-part3-chapter6.md

 ## Final Thoughts

 Running is a practice, not a performance.
-Some days will be magical—you'll feel like you could run forever.
-Other days will be a grind—every step will require willpower.
+Some days will be magical-you'll feel like you could run forever.
+Other days will be a grind-every step will require willpower.

 Both types of days are necessary.
 Both types of days are valuable.